AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/localizing.md

 In this example, we added new files to a new folder called `Lang`.
 Since .NET generator creates namespaces depending on folder structure, it might be different for you.

 :::warning
-If you add the files into the `Assets` folder make sure to swtich `Build Action` to `Embedded resource`, otherwise the code generation may fail.
+If you add the files into the `Assets` folder make sure to switch `Build Action` to `Embedded resource`, otherwise the code generation may fail.
 :::

 ## Set the Culture